opc-cpvp/sondage-survey-external/README.md

 	This is exception seems to have dissapeared.
 35) localization in the model, inject IStringLocalizer didn't work.
 Maybe I need to have an interface like ISurveyPAModel Localization is done in the Validator classes and it is working.
+36) (PA) Fix this logic in the json -> Phone number should be required only for the complainant if no representative and only the representative if there's a representative

 ### Postponed todo
 a) Explore survey Creator (POSTPONED)